gu-stav/coaltransitions/README.md

 ## Development

+First you need to install the project dependencies by running

+`npm run install`

-To start the development server, simply run:
+To start the development server now run:

 `npm run develop`

-Afterwards you should be able to access [localhost:8000](http://localhost:8000).
+This should give you access to [localhost:8000](http://localhost:8000) where you can access the development build of the site, with production data.

-### Run functions
+### Functions

-To fetch the data from the twitter account on the startpage you also have to boot up the lamda environment with the twitter environment variables mentioned
+To fetch the data from the twitter account you also have to boot up the lamda development environment (check the required environment variables mentioned above):
-above:

 `npm run serve-functions`

 Afterwards you should be able to access [localhost:9000](http://localhost:9000).

+Gatsby automatically proxies the required requests to the functions server.
+No additional setup is required.